samanthacsik/samanthacsik/README.md

 💜 In my spare time I'm also co-organizer for R-Ladies Santa Barbara -- stay tuned for upcoming events by joining our [Meetup Group](https://www.meetup.com/rladies-santa-barbara/).
 Past event materials can be found on our [GitHub repo](https://github.com/rladies/meetup-presentations_santabarbara).
 If you're interested in leading or co-leading an event, reach out to me on Twitter!

 🥾 My absolute favorite activity is spending time on the trails hiking with my pup, Tallie.
-I finally got around to scraping my Strava data using the `{rStrava]` package and plotting an interactive map using `leaflet`.
+I finally got around to scraping my Strava data using the `{rStrava}` package and plotting an interactive map using `leaflet`.
 You can check out the map on my [personal website](https://samanthacsik.github.io/about.html) and find the code [here](https://github.com/samanthacsik/strava-hikes).
 Next step is to figure out a way to beautify all the overlapping markers at my most frequented trailheads.

 ### Experience